 FEEDING HABITS: Both nymphs and adults pierce plant cells and suck juice.
 Feed on fruit, foliage, and roots.
 Infested leaves turn silvery or yellow, then curl and are covered with a fine web.

 ECONOMIC IMPORTANCE: Serious damage to food crops and ornamentals.

 NATURAL CONTROL: Predatory spider mites, ladybugs, minute pirate bugs, thrips and lacewings, and lady beetles.
 Address the cause of the plant stress.
 Mites attack only sick plants.

-Organic control: Spraying just about anything every three days for nine days will get rid of them.
-If that's too much trouble, spray garlic-pepper tea and seaweed mix is one of the best sprays.
+ORGANIC CONTROL: Spraying just about anything every three days for nine days will get rid of them.
+If that's too much trouble, spray garlic-pepper tea and seaweed mix.
 Citrus oil sprays are also effective.
 Any spray that contains liquid seaweed, including Garrett Juice, will stop the active feeding of spider mites.